vijaypatoliya/bitly-node-api/README.md

 This API supported Bitly standard REST API that accepts/returns JSON requests.
 Here is the [API reference] (https://dev.bitly.com/v4_documentation.html)

-You can find [examples of JavaScript](https://github.com/vijaypatoliya/bitly-node-api/tree/master/examples).
+You can find [examples of JavaScript and TypeScript](https://github.com/vijaypatoliya/bitly-node-api/tree/master/examples).
 This will help you for faster implementation of Bitly APIs.

 ##### It does supports EcmaScript 5, EcmaScript 6,  EcmaScript 8, TypeScript, async-await, Promises, Callback!!!
 ##### It does also supports for AWS Lambda like serverless cloud function call.